fluencelabs/tutorials/hello-world/app-logger-c/Readme.md

 # How to build

-This app could build either with docker
+This app could be built either with docker

 ```bash
 docker-compose up
 ```

-or by Makefile with [wasi-sdk](github.com/CraneStation/wasi-sdk) installed
+or by Makefile with [wasi-sdk](https://github.com/CraneStation/wasi-sdk) installed
 ```bash
 make
 ```